joshbegley/nyt-latest/README.md

 **Ida Hit One of the Country’s Biggest Oil and Chemical Hubs**\
 `Louisiana’s 17 oil refineries account for nearly a fifth of the nation’s capacity.
-Officials are trying to assess the damage.`\
+Past hurricanes have cause toxic spills.`\
 https://nytimes.com/2021/08/30/climate/ida-chemical-plants-refineries.html?searchResultPosition=1

 **How Alcohol Affects the Heart**\